 9. Be on the lookout for a decorated village well.

 You may or may not have heard of the old tradition of decorating a village well.
-This is still practised in late-spring in some regions.
+This is still practiced in late-spring in some regions.
 Have a look around your village or a nearby village, or keep an eye out for a fancy-looking well next time you’re out walking through the countryside.
 You never know, someone might have decorated it with things like flowers and moss!
 If they haven’t, you could always have a go yourself.

 10. Play a game of marbles.